Debra had the experience of going through a painful divorce, but she is now happily remarried.

-Divorce is tough on everyone, and your friends are no exception, especially if they were unaware of your issues, and your divorce seemingly came out of nowhere.
-It's common for close friendships to either dissolve or to choose sides during or after a divorce.
-It's natural to think close friendships will last a lifetime, and friends will stay loyal regardless of your situation.
+Divorce is tough on everyone, and your friends might feel caught in the middle—especially if they were unaware of your issues and your divorce seemingly came out of nowhere.
+It's common for close friends to either drift away or choose sides during or after a divorce.
+It's natural to think close friendships will last a lifetime and that friends will stay loyal regardless of your situation.
 But, nothing brings out the true colors of those bonds better than a divorce.

 What Should You Do About Dissolving Friendships?

 There are several ways you can address the friendship custody battle.

-- Give them space to grieve the separation without interference.
-Your divorce can make people feel awkward or without the right words.
+- Your divorce can make people feel awkward and without the right words.
+Give them space to grieve the separation without interference.
 They may also assume you prefer privacy during this challenging transition.
 Always give the benefit of the doubt and don't take their silence personally.

 - Realize you are not responsible for their emotions, feelings, or actions about their interpretation of the circumstances surrounding your divorce.

-- As much as it hurts, you may have to let them go or give them space if that is what they are choosing.
+- As much as it hurts, you may have to let them go or give them space if that is what they choose.

 - Understand people will react to your situation based on their conditioning, personal/religious beliefs, or experiences.